Amish Tripathi: Banking

+Writing

 The Immortals of Meluha, Tripathi's first novel and first in the Shiva Trilogy, was published in February 2010.
 The second book in the series, The Secret of the Nagas, was released in August 2011, and the third and final installment, titled The Oath of the Vayuputras, was released in February 2013.
+The Shiva Trilogy is the fastest-selling book series in Indian publishing history.

 The Scion of Ikshvaku was released in June 2015.
 It is the first book in the Ram Chandra series.
 It follows the story of Ram and is a prequel to the Shiva Trilogy.
 The Scion of Ikshvaku won the Crossword Book's "Best Popular Award".
 Sita: Warrior of Mithila, the sequel to The Scion of Ikshvaku, was released in May 2017.
 It became the highest-selling book of 2017.
 Raavan: The Enemy of Aryavarta, the third book in The Ram Chandra series, was released in July 2019.
-The fourth book in The Ram Chandra Series, War of Lanka, was released on 3 October, 2022.
+The fourth book in The Ram Chandra Series, War of Lanka, was released on 3 October 2022.
+The Ram Chandra Series is the second-fastest-selling book series in Indian publishing history.

 Legend of Suheldev: The King Who Saved India, his first historical book and first book in Indic Chronicles, was released in June 2020.

+The Chola Tigers: Avengers Of Somnath, second historical fiction book in Indic Chronicles was released on 29 August 2025.
+The cover of the book was launched by Superstar & Thalaivar Rajinikanth.

 Tripathi released his first non-fiction book, Immortal India, in August 2017.
-He also released Dharma: Decoding the Epics for a Meaningful Life in December 2020.
+He also released Dharma: Decoding the Epics for a Meaningful Life in December 2020, co-authored with his sister Bhavna Roy.
+He released Idols: Unearthing the Power of Murti Puja, also co-authored with his sister Bhavna Roy, in 2023.

-In 2019, Tripathi was appointed by the Government of India as Director of The Nehru Centre, London, in a diplomatic role.
+Amish's literary works have been translated into nine regional languages, including Hindi, Odia, Bengali, Marathi, Tamil, Telugu, and Kannada, as well as four international languages, including French and Polish.

 Speaking to News4masses in an interview at the Kolkata Literary Meet in March 2022, Tripathi revealed his plans to come up with a book on Mahabharata soon.

-As film producer
+In June 2024, Amish, in collaboration with bestselling author Jeffrey Archer, announced the launch of the IGF Archer-Amish Award for Literature at the 6th annual India Global Forum (IGF) in London.
+The award, with a monetary prize of $25,000, aims to nurture talent in contemporary Indian fiction and celebrate storytelling that makes a significant contribution to the India story.

+Film

 In September 2020, he announced that he is turning into a producer with an adaptation of his novel, Legend of Suheldev: The King Who Saved India, under the banner Immortal Studios, with Wakaoo Films and Casa Media.

-As a documentary host
+In August 2024, Amish announced his role as Creative Director for the film project Shri Radha Ramanam, which aims to bring the tale of Lord Krishna to international audiences.
+The film, set for release in February 2026, is produced by Creativeland Studios Entertainment and features a script that explores themes of love and compassion.